DelazJ/QGIS-Documentation/docs/user_manual/plugins/python_console.rst

 The QGIS Python Console is an interactive shell for the python command executions.
 It also has a python file editor that allows you to edit and save your python scripts.
 Both console and editor are based on PyQScintilla2 package.
-To open the console go to :menuselection:`Plugins --> Python Console` (:kbd:`Ctrl+Alt+P`).
+To open the console go to |distributeHSpace| :menuselection:`Plugins --> Python Console` (:kbd:`Ctrl+Alt+P`).

 .. _interactive_console: